Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 The Flying bridge is the broad area on top of the weatherboard and open space of the superstructure, which gives a clear view of the front and side to the nautical officers.

+The Flying Bridge area is also an operating station for crew members.
 It contains a duplicate set of controls, which is very important for pilot and ship officers for the berthing and unberthing of the vessel.

 Stem